Pittsburgh synagogue shooting: Perpetrator

-Bowers coordinated with Brad Griffin (aka Hunter Wallace) of Occidental Dissent, an alt-right associated blogger and member of League of the South on doxxing an unidentified left-wing blogger.
-Bowers wrote "that address is not the most current for him.
-I can get you the most recent outside of gab".
-League of the South was one of the organizations that participated in the Unite the Right Rally in Charlottesville.

 In the weeks before the shooting, Bowers made antisemitic posts directed at the HIAS-sponsored National Refugee Shabbat of October 19–20, in which Dor Hadash participated.
 He claimed Jews were aiding members of Central American caravans moving toward the United States border and referred to those migrants as "invaders".
 Shortly before the attack, he posted on Gab that "HIAS likes to bring invaders in that kill our people.
 I can't sit by and watch my people get slaughtered.
 Screw your optics, I'm going in."
-According to the Southern Poverty Law Center, "the mention of 'optics' references a disagreement that has raged within the white nationalist movement since the Unite the Right rally in 2017 about how best to get their message across to the general public".

-After the shooting, Gab suspended Bowers' profile and pledged to cooperate with the criminal investigation.
-Shortly after the attack, PayPal, Stripe, Joyent, and Medium pulled their support for Gab, and GoDaddy, under which the Gab domains were registered, required Gab to relocate their domain name hosting to a different service, effectively shutting Gab down in the short term.
+On the morning of the massacre, at 8:57 a.m., Bowers booted up his custom Linux-based computer.
+He set up several commands to start a process that would wipe the data of his six hard drives after a 200-minute countdown.
+The process involved using a "blkdiscard" command on one of his hard drives before shredding the first 8 gigabytes of the five other hard drives.
+By the time the FBI raided his home, the 200-minute countdown was already over and 2 terabytes of data from his computer were permanently lost.
+Before the shooting, Bowers also wiped most of the data on his cellphone, which the FBI couldn't recover.